hbmuller/philately/README.md

 - `addLayer( layer, shouldDraw = true )`: Adds a `Layer` instance the top of the layer stack.
 By default, draws to the target once the layer is ready.
-- `removeLayer( layer, shouldDraw = true )`: Removes a layer from the stack.
+- `removeLayer( layer, should draw = true )`: Removes a layer from the stack.
 If the layer was added to the engine multiple times, only the first occurrence is removed.
 By default, updates the target canvas after removing the layer.
 - `draw()`: Draws the layer stack to the target `<canvas>`.
-Specially useful to update the graphics when the engine `autoStart` option was set to `false` or the `stop()` method has been called.
+Especially useful to update the graphics when the engine `autoStart` option was set to `false` or the `stop()` method has been called.
 - `clear()`: Clears the target `<canvas>`.
 - `start()`: Starts the rendering loop.